LifeStraw Review

 Ease of Filtration

 After you've found your water source, suck with all you've got.
-For the first few seconds, you won't get anything as the tube needs to fill with water first before you can get water.
-The wide intake and output give you a decent flow of water after those first few moments.
+You won't get anything for the first few seconds as the tube needs to fill with water first before you can get water.
+After those first few moments, the wide intake and output give you a decent water flow.
 If the water is murky, this becomes even harder, and the flow decreases significantly.
 There are other products with a similar design that work better including the Sawyer Micro that offers a better rate of filtration flow, and less sucking strength required.
 However, the Micro also “sucks” in silty water.

 Another caveat to this system is that it doesn't store any water.
-If you plan on using this while backpacking and you know you have a long section without water, it's advised to carry dirty water in a storage container.
+If you plan on using this while backpacking and have a long section without water, carrying dirty water in a storage container is advisable.
 From the storage, you can then drink.
-However, this isn't ideal as you have to sterilize that storage container before filling it with clean water once again.
-Because of these limitations, this filter is best for on-the-go use with less ideal options for storage.
+However, this isn't ideal as you have to sterilize that storage container again before filling it with clean water.
+Because of these limitations, this filter is best for on-the-go use with less-than-ideal storage options.

-The Lifestraw Personal filtration system is suited for one person on-the-go use.
+The Lifestraw personal water filtration system is suited for one person's on-the-go use.
 It doesn't have storage functionality, but water treatment is instantaneous.
 Sucking through the filter can be cumbersome, and there are better performers out there, but the low price is hard to beat.
 A great option for emergency use or short trips into the backcountry where water will be plentiful.